seduerr91/fastAI_v4/fastai2 on colab.md

 2. Download the FastAI course-v4 repository as a .zip to your local filesystem: https://github.com/fastai/course-v4.git
 3. Upload “course-v4-master” folder to your drive (this instruction works with the root-folder of your GoogleDrive).
 4. In your GoogleDrive, navigate into folder "course-v4-master/nbs" and open file “01_intro.ipynb” with connected app “Google Colab”.
-5. Copy the linked code in the first cell of the notebook (erease the #hide contents): https://raw.githubusercontent.com/seduerr91/fastAI_v4/master/fastAI2_colab_setup
+5. Copy the linked code in the first cell of the notebook (erase the #hide contents): https://raw.githubusercontent.com/seduerr91/fastAI_v4/master/fastAI2_colab_setup
 6. Authorize Google Colab to connect to your drive by following the screen instructions
 7. Click “Runtime” > “Change runtime type” > Select “GPU” as “Hardware accelerator”; Click “Save”.
 8. Start with training and enjoy the new FastAI v4!